D-Heger/dice-roller-bot/README.md

 2. The cog will be auto-loaded if hot reload is enabled, or use `!load your_cog`

+## Known Issues 🐞

+- Sometimes the dice rolling animations may not flow smoothly and appear choppy.
+- Hot reload may not work perfectly with all changes; manual reloads may be required for some modifications.
+- Character cog is not fully tested and some features may not work as intended.

 ## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.